 - Considering EDI goals, actions, and measurement in individual performance planning and review in the Research Department.

-- Tracking our EDI competency progress (for example, departmental training) publicly reporting on relevant metrics that are meaningful to our communities and partners.
+- Tracking our EDI competency progress (for example, departmental training) and publicly reporting on relevant metrics that are meaningful to our communities and partners.

-- Identifying a Research department employee to act as EDI champion and ombudsperson who will support employee training and continuing education.
+- Identifying a Research Department employee to act as EDI champion and ombudsperson who will support employee training and continuing education.